wuwufufu/wuwufufu.github.io/_pages/about.md

 author_profile: true
 ---

 Hi!
-I’m **Haoran** 👋 — a sophomore studying Data Science at Renmin University of China 🎓.
+I’m **Haoran** 👋 —  studying Data Science at Renmin University of China 🎓.

 You can call me **wuwufufu**, **wufu**, or **5f (碔砆)** — that’s been my WeChat nickname for the past five or six years 📱.
 You can also call me **Theodore**, or **Ted** for short ✨, which has been my English name for over a decade.